Billcountry/firestore-entities/README.md

 - Have an account in each project
 """

-from mantle.firestore import Entity, SERVER_TIMESTAMP, db
+from firestore import Entity, SERVER_TIMESTAMP from firestore import db

 class User(Entity):
     user_name = db.TextProperty( required=True)